 Zion National Park is one of the most spectacular national parks in Utah.
 However, it is far from a dog-friendly national park, with many restrictions applying for dogs.
 Find out what you can do when visiting Zion National Park with a dog and my tips for a great visit.

-Are Dogs Allowed at Zion National Park?
+Are Dogs Allowed in Zion National Park?

 Yes, pet dogs are allowed to join you in Zion National Park.
 However, there is a long list of restrictions that apply at Zion National Park for pets.